maskarade/Android-Orma/migration/README.md

 This is a composite class with `ManualStepMigration` and `SchemaDiffMigration`.

-First, it invokes `ManualStepMigration`, and the invokes `SchemaDiffMigration`.
+It invokes `ManualStepMigration` at first, and then invokes `SchemaDiffMigration`.

 ## How To Define Migration Steps